Tutorial: Debug a plug-in

 For detailed explanation of supporting concepts and technical details see:

 - All the prerequisites for Tutorial: Write and register a plug-in apply.
 See Prerequisites.
+The exception is that Visual Studio 2019 or later is required to install and use Power Platform Tools.

 - If you haven't completed the previous tutorial, you can use the general steps below with a different registered plug-in.